run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/register-financial-cycle.md

 ----------------------

 It's necessary to have defined the access permission to the functionalities of the Financial Management and have permission of usage the functionality.
-It´s also necessary to register the financial cycle.

 Procedure
 ---------